rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 The **KPSS Test** is used to identify if an autoregressive time series has a [unit root](https://en.wikipedia.org/wiki/Unit_root).

 - Null hypothesis: The time series does not have a unit root and is _trend-stationary_.
-- Alternative hypothesis: The time series has a unit root and is _non-stationary_.
+- Alternative hypothesis: The time series has a unit root and is _nonstationary_.

 Precisely, the autoregressive time series shown below has unit root if $\sigma_{v}^2 > 0$: